 ·Research Highlights ·Energy materials ·Bio materials ·Electronic materials

-Despite recent advances in materials and fabrication technologies, the development of intrinsically stretchable electronic devices with large-area uniformity, low power consumption and performance comparable with conventional rigid devices remains challenging.
-A key limitation is the absence of an elastic dielectric material that can be thin and uniform over large areas as well as offer robust insulating properties and high mechanical and chemical stability.
-We developed stretchable dielectrics that meet these requirements using a vacuum deposition system.
-Furthermore, we realized the intrinsically stretchable transistor array and logic gates.
+Despite recent progress in materials and fabrication techniques, achieving intrinsically stretchable electronic devices that combine large-area uniformity, low power consumption, and performance comparable to conventional rigid devices remains a significant challenge.
+One of the main limitations is the lack of elastic dielectric materials that can be deposited as thin, uniform films over large areas while maintaining strong insulating properties along with high mechanical and chemical stability.
+To address this issue, we developed stretchable dielectric materials using a vacuum deposition process that satisfy these requirements.
+Furthermore, we successfully demonstrated intrinsically stretchable transistor arrays, logic gates, and even active-matrix arrays.

 Please click on the image to watch the video clip